Bin4ry/deejayeye-modder/Readme.md

 This software is free to use, feel free to modify.

-Only thing i ask for is to link this git as a start point of your own modifications.
+Only thing I ask for is to link this git as a start point of your own modifications.

 ## Disclaimer: